xiaosheep01/SAAPS/README.md

 saaps -i your/Concise/result/path -sha -pic -o your/output/path
 ```

-**Code explaination:** When calculating information entropy, we need to pass the `Concise_Result.txt` file in the previous step of polymorphism analysis, `-sha` means to activate the information entropy calculation function, `-pic` means to draw the information entropy result, and a picture file named `IC-Plot.pdf` is generated in the output path by default.
+**Code explanation:** When calculating information entropy, we need to pass the `Concise_Result.txt` file in the previous step of polymorphism analysis, `-sha` means to activate the information entropy calculation function, `-pic` means to draw the information entropy result, and a picture file named `IC-Plot.pdf` is generated in the output path by default.

 **Shannon_log.txt**: indicates the simple statistical result of IC analysis.
 The contents of the document are as follows (part) :